 Previous to working for 1812, David got his start in the for-profit sector as a Marketing Representative for Aetna/US Healthcare.
 After three years in the industry, he decided to switch to the non-profit sector, following his desire to work in theatre.
 For two years he was the Subscription Department Manager at The Walnut Street Theatre.
 From this position he was promoted to the position of Company Manager/Assistant to the Managing Director.
 He held this position for three additional seasons, coordinating the casts of over thirty productions.
 In 2003, he had the opportunity to join the staff of Philadelphia’s quickest growing small theatre company at a crucial time in their development to oversee contributed income activities.
 As 1812’s External Relations Director, he is charged with raising over a half of a million dollars annually in contributed funds from diverse sources through grant writing, developing and running donor campaigns, and maintaining government, corporate, foundation, and patron relationships.
-He is also the Artistic Director and a long-time cast member of the improv company ComedySportz Philadelphia, the longest running show in Philly.
+He is also a long-time cast member of the improv company ComedySportz Philadelphia, the longest running show in Philly.
 David holds a Bachelor of Science degree from Drexel University and is a member of Actors’ Equity, having appeared in over twenty shows with 1812 Productions and dozens more at theatres in the Philadelphia region.

 Lance Kniskern, Technical Director